CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/4_ExploreAzSHCI.md

 1. On the Guided storage configuration screen, select "Done"

-1. On the storage configuration screen, select "Done"
+1. On the storage configuration screen, select "Done" and then Select "Continue" to confirm the destructive action popup screen.

+1. On the Profile setup screen complete the fields a below and then select "Done"
+     * Your name: demouser

+     * Your server's name: vm002

+     * Pick a username: demouser

+     * Choose a password: demo!pass123

+     * Confirm your password: demo!pass123

+1. On the Enable Ubunutu Advantage screen, select "Done"

+1. On the SSH setup screen, select "Install openSSH server" and select "Done"

-1. On the storage configuration screen, select "Done"
+1. On the Featured Server snaps screen, select "Done"

+1. Now wait until you get the Install complete! screen and select "Reboot Now"

+1. On the following screen press "ENTER", now the virtual machine will reboot.

+1. Once the virtual machine is up and running try to login!

 Task 7: Live migrate a virtual machine to another node
 -----